What is mastering?

 Mastering engineer Ian Shepherd has a nice analogy; if mixing is like painting a picture then mastering is presenting the pictures and curating the gallery.
-Ensuring that each picture is lit consistently, is displayed with the right amount of space round it and in an order that makes sense.
+Ensuring that each picture is lit consistently and is displayed with the right amount of space around it in an order that they makes sense together.

 In order to achieve this consistency between the tracks on an album/EP, and with other similar music that is out there the mastering engineer is likely to:

 - Apply dynamic processing – compression and limiting.

 - Balance the stereo image of the mixes.